John Gaddum: Career

-From 1927–33, Gaddum worked under Henry Dale at the National Institute for Medical Research, and helped develop the classical laws of drug antagonism.
+From 1927 to 1933, Gaddum worked under Henry Dale at the National Institute for Medical Research, and helped develop the classical laws of drug antagonism.
 He showed that sympathetic nerves release adrenaline.
 Together with Ulf von Euler, he established the release of acetylcholine in autonomic ganglia.

 From 1933 to 1935, Gaddum was professor of pharmacology at the University of Cairo.
 Subsequent to this he took up a chair at University College London, from 1935 to 1938 and University of London from 1938 to 1942.
 During the Second World War he advised the War Office on potential use of toxins and biological weapons.
 He was given the rank of Lt Colonel.

 Gaddum was professor of pharmacology at the University of Edinburgh from 1942 to 1958.

 In 1943 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Pickering Kendall, James Couper Brash, Thomas J. Mackie and James Ritchie.
 He served as the Society's Vice-President 1951–54.
 In 1945 he was elected a Fellow of the Royal Society of London.

 He was director of the Institute of Animal Physiology (later Babraham Institute) from 1958 to 1965.

 In the New Year Honours 1964 Gaddum was made appointed a Knight Bachelor. and invested by The Duke of Edinburgh.

 In experiments with lysergic acid diethylamide (LSD), Gaddum explained how it causes mental disturbances by blocking the stimulating effects of serotonin.
 He was the first scientist to postulate that 5-HT might have a role in mood regulation.

 In 1962 he was elected a Member of the German Academy of Sciences Leopoldina.

 Edinburgh University awarded him an honorary doctorate (LLD) in 1964.

 He died in Cambridge on 30 June 1965.
 There is a plaque commemorating Gaddum on the wall behind Babraham church which backs onto the Babraham Institute site.